bgpantojar/DADT_buildings/README.md

 The methodology requires as input the next:

 - sfm.json: file containing the sfm information (camera poses and structure).
 Add to the default `Meshroom` pipeline a node `ConverSfMFormat` and connect its input to the SfMData output from the node `StructureFromMotion`.
 In the node `ConverSfMFormat` options modify the SfM File Format to json.
 After running the modified `Meshroom` pipeline, this file is output in the folder `MeshroomCache/ConvertSfMFormat/a_folder_id/`.
 Copy that file inside the `your_DADT_data_folder\sfm`
-- A registered view image for each facade containing the openings: For each facade, place one image in which the openings are visible in the folder `data/your_LOD3_data_folder/images/im1/`.
+- A registered view image for each facade containing the openings and damages: For each facade, place one image in which the openings and damages are visible in the folder `data/your_LOD3_data_folder/images/im1/`.
 - polyfit.obj: use `Polyfit` pipeline either with the sparse or dense point cloud produced by the `Meshroom` pipeline.
 Note that it might be necessary to pre-process the point clouds deleting noisy points before running `Polyfit`.
 Save the output file as polyfit.obj or polyfit_dense.obj and place it in the folder `data/your_LOD3_data_folder/polyfit/`

 Check the files of the data examples provided if neccessary to create the inpute data.